-The Registrar must also notify those same persons if the charge is subsequently withdrawn or the teacher is acquitted.26 In this way, school administrators both in South Australia and throughout the Commonwealth are informed of concerns as to a person's fitness to be a teacher.
+The Registrar must also notify those same persons if the charge is subsequently withdrawn or the teacher is acquitted.
+26 In this way, school administrators both in South Australia and throughout the Commonwealth are informed of concerns as to a person's fitness to be a teacher.

 165. If a criminal charge against a teacher is withdrawn or the teacher is acquitted of the offence for which he has been charged, that does not necessarily mean that the teacher can return to employment as a teacher.
 As already mentioned, a criminal charge must be proved beyond reasonable doubt.
 The Teachers Registration Board or the teacher's employer, be it the Department or in the case of non-government schools the school council or other like body, is able to take disciplinary action against the teacher and may do so if satisfied on the balance of probabilities that disciplinary action is required.
-For example, the Teachers Registration Board may charge the teacher with unprofessional conduct and may discipline the teacher if it is satisfied on the balance of probabilities that the charge has been guilty of the teacher if satisfied or improper conduct and may discipline the teacher if satisfied or the balance of probabilities that the charge has been proved.
+For example, the Teachers Registration Board may charge the teacher with unprofessional conduct and may discipline the teacher if it is satisfied on the balance of probabilities that the teacher has been guilty of unprofessional conduct.
+Similarly, the Chief Executive of the Department may charge the teacher with disgraceful or improper conduct and may discipline the teacher if satisfied on the balance of probabilities that the charge has been proved.